David Butterfield & Gavin McCormick

 When Euro 2020 at last arrived, however fashionably late, it marked the first time in the competition’s history that the three countries of Great Britain all made the finals.
 What’s more, with both England and Scotland playing host, some of our readers were given to dream.
-So, to put things all in context, and to bang the drum for the historic home of Association Football, Antigone has set out to tell the story of the sport from the Greeks and the Romans through to Twenty-first Britain.
+So, to put things all in context, and to bang the drum for the historic home of Association Football, Antigone has set out to tell the story of the sport from the Greeks and the Romans through to twenty-first-century Britain.

 So, take your pick.
 You can start by reading about the ball games of Ancient Greece and Rome, or the moment when such sport first appears in British history.
 See what Medieval chroniclers made of the game, how the authorities tried and failed to ban it, and what words you need to describe football in Latin.
 Or take a look at football in Medieval and Early Modern poetry.
 Read about how Greek and Roman terms still crop up in the modern game, and how team names and club mottoes look back to the ancient world.
 Learn about the little-known truth that football players use Latin code in their names.
 Or, why not kick off with Monty Python?